fbpx

 Feb 25, 2020 | Gig Performer Blog, Tips

-Although Gig Performer’s primary purpose is as a plugin host (AU, VST3, VST host) for live performing musicians, due to its sophisticated OSC implementation and proprietary programming language, GPScript, Gig Performer can also be used as an OSC controller.
+We know that Gig Performer’s primary purpose is to be a plugin host (AU, VST3, VST host) for live performing musicians.
+However, due to its sophisticated OSC implementation and proprietary programming language, GPScript, Gig Performer can also be used as an OSC controller.

 Widgets and OSC